aicoe-aiops/ocp-ci-analysis/notebooks/failure-type-classification/README.md

 ### D. Outline a path to operationalization.

-Once we have notebooks ready, we will build a Notebook-based Pipeline using Elyra.
+We have built a Notebook-based Pipeline using Elyra, as seen [here](./failure.pipeline).
 The results will be stored in S3.
-We can then use Superset as our dashboard and visualization tool, which SME/developers can access and give feedback.
-If the tool is deemed useful, we could also look into integrating it with the existing TestGrid project.
+Our next steps are to use Superset as our dashboard and visualization tool, which SME/developers can access and give feedback.